dlee28/kinect-take-home/README.md

     - **median** — the middle of their typical spend
     - **p75** — 75th percentile (the expensive end)

-### How would the persona filds be gathered if this was real application?
+### How would the persona fields be collected in a real application?

 - demographics: derived from shipping address (climate via zip lookup) + signup form (age, gender).
 Standard Shopify Customer fields plus one computed enrichment (climate).